The South Island of New Zealand is a place all backpackers and travellers should visit at least once in their life.

-I say at least once because after living in this amazing island for 10 months during my New Zealand Working Holiday Visa, I would give my right arm to go back and do it again!
+I say this because after living on this amazing island for 10 months during my New Zealand Working Holiday Visa, I would give my right arm to go back and do it again!

 The climate differs too, with the South Island, experiencing a more temperate climate than the sub-tropical North.

-The island has absolutely you could want as a backpacker.
+The island has everything you could want as a backpacker.
 There is amazing scenery, cool cities and loads of activities to do, during winter and summer.

 I’m not sure there is a collection of such beautiful and diverse scenery, there is almost every geographical feature possible in the South Island.